So that you can get started on the right foot, here's a list of resources to review and tasks to complete.

 Student Health Insurance: All students must have some form of health insurance or the University will block your registration.
 University health insurance and enrollment/waiver information are generally mailed directly to each student in early summer.
-Open enrollment/waiver will begin on July 1, 2013 via the Penn Portal.
+Open enrollment/waiver begins on July 1 via the Penn Portal.

 If you do not receive information or have questions, please call the Insurance Office directly at 215.746.3535.